NexTre-dev/alphaver/items/obsidian_helmet.md

 | 345 | 346 | obsidianArmor0 |

 ## Information
 A new helmet.
-Has 2 protection points *(lilypad_qa only)* and adds 1.5 armor durability points when worn.
+Adds 2 S-like points *(lilypad_qa only)* and 1.5 armor points when worn.

 ## Obtaining the Item
 You can craft it with 5 obsidian ingots using a usual helmet recipe.